Chinese labels flock to Paris to go global in haute couture - ExBulletin

 Shang Xia showed his commitment to Paris when he held his first fashion show on the official Paris Fashion Week calendar on Monday, sending a range of models in brightly colored polished suits along a circular runway.

-With the support of a new majority shareholder, the family holding company Agnelli Exor (EXOR.MI), the brand recently created a design studio in Paris to complete production in Shanghai.
+With the support of a new majority shareholder, the family holding company Agnelli Exor, the brand recently created a design studio in Paris to complete production in Shanghai.

 It’s a very bold move to do a show at Paris Fashion Week, said Suzanne Heywood, CEO of Exor, who is also president of Shang Xia.